 Signs and Symptoms of Dementia

 According to the CDC, symptoms of dementia can vary widely from person to person.
-People with dementia often have problems with memory, attention, communication, reasoning, judgment, task completion, problem-solving, mood, behavior, and spatial and visual perception.
+Signs of dementia in the elderly include problems with memory, attention, communication, reasoning, judgment, task completion, problem-solving, moods, behaviors, and spatial and visual perception.

 - Frequently forgetting important dates and events